Satin vs. Semi-Gloss Cabinets: How to Select the Right Finish

 The best finish for your cabinets depends on the mood you want to create, your lifestyle, and the overall character of your kitchen.

-• If you want a relaxed, modern, or casual vibe with less time spent wiping away fingerprints, satin is a friendly, forgiving pick.
+• If you want a relaxed, modern, or casual vibe with less time spent wiping away fingerprints, go for satin.
+Satin is a friendly, forgiving pick.
 It suits everything from urban lofts to family spaces.

 • If durability and simple clean-up are essential in your home, semi-gloss is hard to beat.
 It works particularly well for cooks, growing families, or homes where the kitchen gets a lot of daily action.

-• For kitchens filled with natural or artificial light, a satin finish gently diffuses brightness, preventing harsh glare and helping the space feel balanced.
+• For kitchens filled with natural or artificial light, lean toward satin.
+A satin finish gently diffuses brightness, preventing harsh glare and helping the space feel balanced.
 In kitchens without windows, semi-gloss can amplify existing light sources, helping the room feel airier and more expansive.

 Visualizing your cabinet finishes with Renovation Studio